tobidemski/circlejs/README.md

 # circle.js
-circle.js is a dependency-free JavaScript ES6 circle graph-like component.
+circle.js is a dependency-free JavaScript ES6 circle component.
+All items are aligned in a circle and can be rotated and resized.
+Optionally you can add a connection line to connect each item.
+A perfect module to highlight your key features.

 ## Getting started